Obligations and The Past

 says that at any single moment in time, if the light isn't green, our car is stopped.
 This isn't the same as "the stopped

-predicate holds until the light turns green", though; for one thing, the latter applies until green
+predicate holds until the light turns green".
+For one thing, the latter applies until green

 happens, and after that there is no obligation remaining on stopped